Groestlcoin/electrs/doc/usage.md

 ### Sample Systemd Unit File

 You may wish to have systemd manage electrs so that it's "always on."
-Here is a sample unit file (which assumes that the bitcoind unit file is `bitcoind.service`):
+Here is a sample unit file (which assumes that the groestlcoind unit file is `groestlcoind.service`):

 ```
 [Unit]
 Description=Electrs
-After=bitcoind.service
+After=groestlcoind.service

 [Service]
 WorkingDirectory=/home/bitcoin/electrs